-In 2019 The Friends of Drinkfield Marsh were awarded with £2000 to help restore an existing stone wall within their local nature reserve.
+In 2019 The Friends of Drinkfield Marsh were awarded £2000 to help restore an existing stone wall within their local nature reserve.

 About Drinkfield Marsh Nature Reserve